DanielKrawisz/data/doc/standard.md

 A set of member functions is provided to work with them, as well as functions with the same name that can be found by argument dependent lookup.

-The functional data structures library has the following includes:
+The core library has the following includes:

 * `data/concepts.hpp`
+* `data/meta.hpp`
 * `data/valid.hpp`
 * `data/maybe.hpp`
 * `data/either.hpp`